Anyone can contribute to The Roar and have their work featured alongside some of Australia’s most prominent sports

 The World Rugby rankings determine which international side is considered the world’s best.

-New Zealand often dominate the standings, while Wales have overtaken Ireland and England in the last year as the best performers from the northern hemisphere.
+New Zealand often dominate the standings, while Wales have, at times, overtaken Ireland and England in the last year as the best performers from the northern hemisphere.
 The rankings are updated every Monday (European time).

 To see the complete rankings for all 105 international rugby sides, head over to World Rugby’s website.